 The truth is that none of the losses that we experience, no matter how devastating it seems in the moment, can take away our purpose for living.
 As long as we’re alive, we have another chance to make an impact.

-There is a part of us that is eternal and unbreakable, and that’s our soul.
-If we can identify with this part of our being instead of the attachments and superficial labels that usually define us, we’ll see loss as nothing but an opportunity for growth and to rise above difficulties.
+There is a part of us that is eternal and timeless.
+If we can identify with this part of our being, instead of the superficial constructs we’re tied to, we’ll see loss as nothing but an opportunity for growth and to rise above difficulties.

-Does this mean that we take on a casual approach towards the departure of the things and people that are dear to us?
-Absolutely not.
-We have to take the time to process any feelings associated with our loss and pay due respect to whatever has gone away from our life.
+This doesn’t mean that we take on a casual approach towards the departure of the things and people that are dear to us.
+We have to take the time to process our loss and honor whatever is leaving from our life.

 The problem occurs when we get stuck in grief and we allow it permeate our present situation in an unhealthy way.
 When we make it part of our identity and our story, we are harming ourselves and we block abundance and joy from entering our life.

 This is an organic process with no predictable timeline, but it can be deeply enlightening if we keep our minds and hearts open.

-1. Process your feelings: When releasing strong emotional attachments from holding on to the past, give yourself time to process your emotions, in a healthy way.
-There are many ways that you can choose to do this: write in a journal, read and seek information that can give you perspective, or speak to a trusted friend, therapist or coach.
+1. Process your feelings: When releasing strong emotional attachments from holding on to the past, give yourself time to process your emotions.
+There are many ways that you can do this: write in a journal, read and seek information that can give you perspective, or speak to a trusted friend, therapist or coach.

-2. Learn from the past: After lightening up your emotional load, you’ll find it easier to look at your situation objectively and understand its significance in your life.
-Everything happens for a reason and any experience of loss can teach you something and make you stronger.
+2. Learn from the past: After lightening up your emotional load, you’ll find it easier to look at your situation objectively and understand its significance.
+Everything happens for a reason, and any experience of loss can teach you something and make you stronger.
 Try to look for lessons and wisdom in your experience and how you can use it to help others.